DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 ### Non-UK citizens

 If you’re not a UK citizen, you are unlikely to get help funding your training unless you have permission to [live permanently in the UK](https://www.gov.uk/browse/visas-immigration/settle-in-the-uk), for example under the EU Settlement Scheme, or are training to teach languages or physics.
-You will also need to meet some other eligibility requirements.
+You'll also need to meet some other eligibility requirements.

 [Find out about funding for non-UK citizens](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).